-This course intends to introduce students to an in-depth study of politics in one state- Maharashtra.
+This course intends to introduce students to an in-depth study of politics in one state-Maharashtra.
 Therefore, students are expected to understand both the historical evolution of Maharashtra's politics and different analyses of politics of the state.
 It is expected that the students will situate the politics in Maharashtra in three contexts: one, the historical context of the region itself, two, the all-India context and three, the comparative context of other states.
 This approach will help the students in distinguishing between the special and normal features of state's politics.

-1. The State formation: Samyukta Maharashtra Movement; Maharashtra Dharma

-- 2. Parties and Elections: Congress Dominance, Decline of the Congress and Rise of the BJP - 3.
-Caste and Politics: Crisis of Maratha politics; Dalit Politics - 4.
-Political Economy: The Cooperative sector; rise of urban centers - 5.
-Politics of Regionalism: Regional Imbalances; Demand for separate Vidarbha - 6.
-Collective mobilizations: Dalit Panthers, Shetkari Sanghtana and Adivasi Movements
+- Understand the politics in Maharashtra in the context of all India politics - Learn contextual analysis of politics of a State - Train in comparative research methods - 1.
+The State formation: Samyukta Maharashtra Movement; Maharashtra Dharma - 2.
+Parties and Elections: Congress Dominance, Decline of the Congress and Rise of the BJP - 3.
+Caste and Politics: Crisis of Maratha politics; OBC Politics, Dalit Politics and Adivasis Politics - 4.
+Political Economy and Politics of Regionalism